RomanCLV/ReScan/README.md

 This step is skipped if you specify it using the `-f filename` option.
 After providing some required information, the process will start.

+You can also run process many times in a row by specifying many .obj files `-f file1.obj file2.obj`.

 You can customize the output (e.g., export or not certain files) based on your preferences using the `-c config` option, which specifies the configuration file to use.
 This option also allows you to automate the process.

+You can also run process many times in a row by specifying many config files `-c config1.ini config2.ini`.

 ### `PreScan`